pmjones/ext-request/README.md

 These are *not* HTTP message objects proper.
 They are more like wrappers for existing global PHP variables and functions.

-This extension defines three classes in the global namespace:
+This extension defines three classes and one interface in the global namespace:

 - ServerRequest, composed of read-only copies of PHP superglobals and some other commonly-used values.

-- ServerResponse, essentially a wrapper around (and buffer for) response-related PHP functions.
+- ServerResponse and ServerResponseInterface, essentially a wrapper around (and buffer for) response-related PHP functions.

 - ServerResponseSender, for sending a ServerResponse.